hirmes/Onward/README.md

 ## What Onward! is not

 * A full featured To Do List app.
 Lord knows the world doesn't need another one of those.
 * Dependent on external Javascript libraries.
-This makes it easier to interrigate the codebase to make sure it's not doing anything evil.
+This makes it easier to interrogate the codebase to make sure it's not doing anything evil.
 * Bug free.
 In fact, it's probably pretty easy to break it.
 Sorry.

 ## Product Roadmap

 This product is finished.
 New versions will be pushed if bugs are found.
 If you want more features, fork.

 Hope you find this extension useful.
-Studies show extended use makes thoughless surfing up to *37% less guilt enducing*!
+Studies show extended use makes thoughtless surfing up to *37% less guilt inducing*!